cflatts/course-guides-tiy-fee-24wk/code-styling/README.md

 >- The variable name will always be camelCase
 >- The variables will appear at the very top of the stylesheet, before any declarations are made
->- They are in alphabetical order, like the selectors and properties
 >- All variable names start with a `$` to indicate to the stylesheet that it is a variable name

 **Mixins** (lets you make groups of CSS declarations that you want to reuse throughout your site) think like a bigger variable!